hundredrabbits/thebook/north_pacific_logbook.md

 ![](img/june13.jpg "daikon")

-    Distance covered: 192 nm
+    Daily progress: 355 km (192 nm)
-    Distance to Victoria: 3611 nm
+    Distance to Victoria: 6,687 km (3611 nm)

 ##### 0800
-It is still raining a lot, with winds gusting in the high 30's.
-This weather is demoralizing, but at least we are making good easting and getting further and further away from Japan.
-I never thought I'd be happy about getting away from Japan, it's my favorite place in the world!
-The ocean around the country is mean, and another entity entirely, lingering here is too dangerous.
-Oh how much I wish the rain would stop, everything would be more pleasant if the rain stopped.
+It is still raining a lot, with the wetness accompanied by gale force winds.
+This weather is demoralizing, but at least we are making good easting and getting further away from Japan.
+I never thought I'd be happy about that, as it's my favorite place in the world.

+The ocean encircling it though is mean, and another entity entirely, lingering here is too dangerous.
+Oh how much I wish the rain would stop!
+Everything would be more pleasant if the rain stopped...

 ##### 1200
-Devine made pasta with a mustard sauce for lunch, I ate half, and left the bowl on the stove.
+Devine made *pasta with a mustard sauce* (see recipes) for lunch, I ate half, and left the bowl on the gimballed stove.
 It was delicious, but I couldn't finish.
 I'll keep it as a snack for later.
 We had our usual peanut butter and banana toast this morning, we still have no problem eating this.
 Will our appetite ever return I wonder?
 We had to to throw away half a daikon today.
 Sad.

 ##### 1700
 Devine was steering outside, running downwind in heavy weather, and gybed accidentally.
-As that happened, the block for the boom preventer broke off the toe rail, and the line caught one of the stanchions and bent it at a 45 degree angle.
+As that happened, the shackle holding the block for the boom preventer broke, and the line caught one of the stanchions, bending it at a 45 degree angle.
 At the time, we thought it'd been ripped off the deck!
 Glad that wasn't the case.
 We'll be able to straighten it back out, but the weather right now doesn't permit casual walks on deck.
 No damage to boom or main.

 ##### 2100
 Another rough and rainy night.
 This horrible system seems to cover the whole area!
 What a nightmare world this is.